-Facebook And Big Tech Meet With Feds To Confer About 2020 Election Security
+Facebook, Google And More Meet With Feds To Confer About 2020 Election Security

 Big Tech representatives met with law enforcement and intelligence officials to discuss how to align their efforts to defend the 2020 election.